 Stays are often granted so that a defendant can focus all of his or her attention on the criminal matter at hand.
 Since the potential consequences of a criminal conviction are quite harsh, states want to give defendants every opportunity to defend themselves.
 This can be hard to do if the defendant is also dealing with a personal injury lawsuit.

-“These situations play out the same across the U.S.,” according to Boris Lavent, a personal injury attorney in Miami, FL.
+“These situations play out the same across the U.S.,” according to Miami personal injury lawyer Boris Lavent.
 “Just because a personal injury lawsuit is stayed doesn’t mean that victims and/or their families can’t recover compensation.
 It just might take a little bit longer to get money in hand,” Mr. Lavent tells us.
 The civil proceedings will resume as soon as (a) charges are dropped, (b) a plea agreement is reached, or (c) the defendant is acquitted or found guilty at trial.

 Results of a Criminal Case May or May Not Affect Personal Injury Lawsuits